Udayendu/gcp-iac/README.md

     ```

     Now your provision server is ready to communicate with GCP platform related to the services that you have selected wile creating the services key.

+    NOTE: Don't forget to create your credentials file under keys directory with '.credentials_file.json' name as a hidden file.